 Women of different backgrounds came from all over New York to converse, promote and support one another during The Queen Sessions‘ Queen Support Queens Pop-Up Shop and Brunch in Brentwood.
 “Long Island, I found out doesn’t have spaces like this where women of color are connecting,” said Autumn Myers who is the founder of The Queen Sessions.
 “I moved here from the city and found everything was so segregated.
 Like, sis, let’s support each other and leave the barriers at the door.”

-Myers is a creative marketing and social strategist who has worked with brands such as BuzzFeed, NBC, Ad Council and more.
-She’s also the editor-in-chief of The Queen Sessions’ website, and she wanted to use her experience to create a space where women could wear their crowns proudly and cheer each other on.
+Myers is a creative marketing and social strategist.
+She has worked with brands such as BuzzFeed, NBC, Ad Council and more.
+She’s also the editor-in-chief of The Queen Sessions’ website.
+She wanted to use her experience to create a space where women could wear their crowns proudly and cheer each other on.

 Along with a team of fellow Queens, Myers brought the brunch and pop-up shop into existence featuring 10 vendors, two performances, a stylist, three models.
 A total of 50 attendees attended the event.

 One of the vendors, Joleen Richards, came all the way from Brooklyn to showcase her line of jewelry, Joleen Creations.

 “I just figured why not,” said Richards.
 “You just never know what opportunities are available.
 It was kind of far, but I’m happy I came.”

 For Richards, it was refreshing to be in a diverse space doing what she loves.

 “I’m realizing more that representation matters,” said Richards.
 “Even in the jewelry district (in NYC), there are not a lot of jewelers that look like me, so it’s great to be around other people like me doing similar things.
 It’s really encouraged me to keep going.”

 Freeport resident and event attendee Channie Williams would probably agree.